bakpakin/Fennel/api.md

 * `unfriendly`: disable enhanced parse error reporting
 * `comments`: include comment nodes in AST

+The list of common options at the top of this document do not apply here.

 ## AST node definition

 The AST returned by the parser consists of data structures representing the code.
 Passing AST nodes to the `fennel.view` function will give you a string which should round-trip thru the parser to give you the same data back.
-The same is true with `tostring`, except it does not work with kv tables.
+The same is true with `tostring`, except it does not work with non-sequence tables.

 AST nodes can be any of these types: